MrSpaghatti/micro/README.md

 # Micro

 **Description:**
-`Micro` is a project that focuses on cheap microcontrollers programmed in C.
+`Micro` is my attempt at lightweight text editor written in pure C.

 ## Table of Contents